Find a Pest Control Professional

 The Top 5 Invasive Species Threatening Your Home

 Invasive species are on the move across the U.S., causing property damage and presenting new health threats.
-Spread through accidental or intentional means, invasive pests usually do not have any natural predators in the environments they invade, allowing their populations to grow rapidly and quickly establish themselves in various regions of the country.
+Spread through accidental or unintentional means, invasive pests usually do not have any natural predators in the environments they invade, allowing their populations to grow rapidly and quickly establish themselves in various regions of the country.

 Here are the top 5 invasive pests to look out for in and around your home: